iheartNathan/github-actions-terraform-azure/readme.md

 This repository uses **GitHub Actions** to securely manage Terraform deployments and detect configuration drift in Azure using
 **OIDC authentication**

+# ⚙️ GitHub OIDC Setup for Terraform on Azure

+This setup provisions all necessary Azure resources and configurations for secure and automated infrastructure deployment via GitHub Actions using **OpenID Connect (OIDC)**.

+📦 `Configure Terraform State Location`

+Terraform stores its state file in a remote backend to persist infrastructure changes.
+This setup uses an **Azure Storage Account** with versioning and encryption enabled.
+The backend block in your Terraform code will need to reference this storage setup.

+🚀 `Create GitHub Environment`

+Create a GitHub environment named `production` with:

+- Required reviewers for `terraform apply` runs (via [deployment protection rules](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#deployment-protection-rules))
+- Environment-level secrets:
+  - `AZURE_CLIENT_ID` from `github-uami-rw`

+This ensures that `terraform apply` is only run after approvals.

+🔐 `Set Up Azure Identity`

+Two **User Assigned Managed Identities (UAMI)** are created:

+- `github-uami-rw`: For read/write operation (`terraform apply`), used only in `production` environment.
+- `github-uami-ro`: For read-only operations (`plan`/`fmt`/`validate`) targeting the `main` branch.

+Each identity is granteda ppropriate `Azure Role Assignments` and `federated credential` created for both identities, these credentials allow GitHub Actions to authenticate securely without storing secrets.

 ## 🚀 Workflows Overview

 ### 🔒 `Terraform Unit Tests`